leylaKapi/leylaKapi.github.io/source/_posts/2014-09-10-create-icon-set-for-your-rails-project.markdown

 paste in your assets for rails projects.
 - Go to css file in which download icomoons files, copy `css` file and paste in your style file (If you are using sass or less, you should convert to sass or less).
-Another way, you can create new file like
+Another way, you can create new file in stylesheet folder like

 ```css
 _icon.css.sass